mh2rashi/Trading-Engine/README.md

 - **Price Priority** algorithm is used for matching orders - where oldest buy order at the highest buying price is matched with the oldest sell order at the lowest selling price.

+## Performance

+Two simulations were conducted using the same seed, involving the random generation of 100,000 "ETH" and "BTC" orders.

+- **Single-threaded trading simulation**: The processing of 100,000 orders was accomplished within 6.51089 seconds, resulting in an average of 15,000 executions per second.
+- **Multi-threaded trading simulation**: The processing of 100,000 orders was accomplished within 4.23649 seconds, resulting in an average of 23,000 executions per second.

 ## Architecture

 Code is developed using efficient data structures (Binary Trees, Unordered Set and Unordered Map) keeping in mind High Frequency Trading (**HFT**) objectives.

-Time complexity for key operations are as follows:
+Time complexity for key order operations are as follows:

-    - Add: O(log M) for the first order at a limit, O(1) for all others
+    - Add: O(log M) for the first order at a limit price, O(1) for all others
     - Cancel: O(1)
     - Execute: O(1)